amccartney/nicar19-hello-javascript/README.md

 ```js
 console.log("Hello world!");
 ```
 You should see `Hello world!` printed in your console.
+If you do not, make sure to alert a coach so they can help you out.

 ## Manipulating the DOM